-As new episodes of Looking premiere, we talk to actor Murray Bartlett about playing the show’s resident sex symbol Dom, what to expect from season 2 and, of course, his character’s signature ‘stache.
+We talk to actor Murray Bartlett about playing the show’s resident sex symbol Dom about the world of Looking – including his character’s signature ‘stache.

 The mustache that Murray Bartlett sports to play Dom on HBO’s unique show about the lives and loves of three gay friends in San Francisco became instantly iconic — a bridge between the bushy upper lips of the 1970s and today’s facial hair–obsessed hipsters.
 He shaved it off after the first year of filming, but it’s back for the show’s sophomore season, and he’s not in a hurry to part ways with it — or Looking — any time soon.